 Food is an expression of culture, combining generations of tradition with the local resources accessible to a community.
 While certain ingredients and customs may seem shocking from your perspective, it’s essential to recognize your preconceived notions.
 That said, diet can be a large factor in culture shock, and how you handle this aspect of the experience will be important in the growth you gain from immersing yourself while traveling.

 So, how can you deal with the inevitable food culture shock while living abroad?
 As usual, we have some thoughts on the subject...

-Food culture shock can be a little bit like staring in your own episode of Survivor, except sometimes people’s feelings are at stake.
-If it’s just you staring down a bowl of live crickets, there’s nothing stopping you from walking away.
+Food culture shock can be a little bit like staring in your personal episode of Survivor, except sometimes people’s feelings are at stake.
+If it’s just you staring down a bowl of live crickets, nothing is stopping you from walking away.
 When it’s you and the crickets and the person who shared them with you, it’s harder to say no. So, how can you deal with the inevitable food culture shock while living abroad?
 As usual, we have some thoughts on the subject...

 Consider Your Options

 Of course you don’t have to eat something you don’t want to, but at the same time, choosing not to eat offered food may make a bad impression on your hosts.

 That doesn’t necessarily mean scarfing down a lamb chop when you’re a dedicated vegetarian, but it might be accepting a bowl of fish head soup or cow tongue for breakfast when you’d really prefer cereal.